HappyFunCorp/nfct/HOWTO.md

 #### The Full Source Code

-The complete code (including test assertions, console.log statements, and some slight extra complexity around resetting the subContractAddress between deploying two different embedded functions) is available, of course:
+The complete code (including test assertions, console.log statements, and some slight extra complexity around resetting the subContractAddress when new code is committed) is available, of course:
 - [CodeCaller.sol](./contracts/CodeCaller.sol)
 - [test.js](./test/test.js)